AbhinavJindalNIHR/GitHub-Tooling-For-Agile-Group-G-Repository/recipes/indian/saneeyaindianrecipe2.md

 ## Ingredients (clear list with quantities)

-- first ingredient, quantity
+- egg, 2
-- second ingredient, quantity
+- butter, 50g
-- third ingredient, quantity
+- pepper, to taste

 ## Method (step-by-step instructions)

-1. First step
+1. Whisk the eggs
-2. Second step
+2. Heat the butter and
 3. Third step

 ## Serving Suggestions